spintheweb/foundation/ROADMAP.md

 - Publish Code of Conduct and Security Policy
 - Add CONTRIBUTING.md and issue templates
-- Create a plain-language Foundation Handbook
+- Create a plain-language Project Handbook

 ## Community and Outreach